 - Unfortunately, there hasn’t been a year at Bellevue College that I haven’t encountered discrimination from an instructor.
 It makes me appreciate those who love and accept me as a student.

 - I am just a regular student doing my regular thing, but often, my tics can be so bad that doing school work or homework difficult so communicating with my instructor in an open and honest way is super important.
 Also, being patient with one another is important, too, to have a strong healthy student-teacher relationship.

-The menu above also has links to “Tics & Fitness” (where I talk about my exercise and nutrition journey) and “Tics & Art” (where I discuss about my artistic endeavors along with a business I’m running where I sell hand-made jewelry and stationary!).
+The menu above also has links to “Tics & Fitness” (where I talk about my exercise and nutrition journey) and “Tics & Art” (where I discuss about my artistic endeavors along with a business I’m running where I sell hand-made stickers and sell stationary!).
 Soon to come is “Tics & Speaking” where I share about my career as a motivational speaker!
-I’m not one yet, but definitely on the road to becoaboitming a speaker.
+I’m not one yet, but definitely on the road to becoming a speaker.
 Just wait 😉